dbt-labs/docs.getdbt.com/website/docs/guides/dbt-models-on-databricks.md

 ### Conclusion

-This concludes the second guide in our series on “Working with Databricks and dbt”, following [How to set up your Databricks and dbt Project](/guides/dbt-ecosystem/databricks-guides/how-to-set-up-your-databricks-dbt-project).
+This builds on the content in [Set up your dbt project with Databricks](/guides/set-up-your-databricks-dbt-project).

 We welcome you to try these strategies on our example open source TPC-H implementation and to provide us with thoughts/feedback as you start to incorporate these features into production.
 Looking forward to your feedback on [#db-databricks-and-spark](https://getdbt.slack.com/archives/CNGCW8HKL) Slack channel!